-- Make sure that there are no foreign materials in the system. - Actuate all positions of the valve once by applying compressed air. - When TEFASEP is used as a sealing material, the valve must be sterilised before the first product run and briefly brought to the closed position immediately after sterilisation to ensure optimum tightness.
-For detailed information, see Section 9.2, Page 30 - Clean and sterilise the pipe system prior to the first product run. - During commissioning, regularly check all sealing points for leaks.
+- Make sure that there are no foreign materials in the system. - Actuate all positions of the valve once by applying compressed air. - Clean and sterilise the pipe system prior to the first product run. - During commissioning, regularly check all sealing points for leaks.
 Replace defective seals.